Links on Android Authority may earn us a commission. Learn more.

 Read also: How to set up and use Gmail in Outlook

 What is Gmail?

 Gmail is the email service set up and run by Google since 2004.
 At first, it was an invite-only service, but eventually, Google opened it up to anybody who wanted in.
 It was revolutionary at the time because it offered more storage space and features than any other email platform at that point.
 In fact, Google claimed we would never have to delete another email ever again. #

 Since its 2004 start, the service has come a very long way, with Gmail features being dropped and new ones being added all the time.
 It’s a constant work in progress.

 Is Gmail free?

 The standard vanilla Gmail service is free of charge and comes with 15GB of storage free of charge.
-Since this 15GB also covers your space in Google Drive and Google Photos, your storage can be upgraded if you decide you need more space.
+Since this 15GB also covers your space in Google Drive and Google Photos, you can upgrade your storage if you decide you need more space.

-However, if you need to connect your own domain email to Gmail (something like firstname.lastname@example.org), you’ll have to upgrade to the paid Google Workspace.
-The cost of Google Workspace is dependent on how many email addresses you create on your domain.
+However, if you need to connect your domain email to Gmail (something like email@example.com), you’ll have to upgrade to the paid Google Workspace.
+The cost of Google Workspace depends on how many email addresses you create on your domain.
 Each email address works out at only a few dollars a month, and again, space can be upgraded, depending on your needs.